bowen-upenn/llm_token_bias/README.md

 > (2) Linda is a bank teller and is active in the feminist movement. :blue_heart:

 Experiments in behavioral psychology reveal that people typically believed the second option was more likely than the first, but this contradicts the basic **probability rule of conjunction**.
 Similarly, LLMs may be misled by irrelevant context information in the problem statement, dive into unnecessary background knowledge with stereotypes, and find it hard to extract the underlying probabilistic model from the question.
-We doubt if alignment from human feedback has solved this problem yet.
+We doubt if alignment from human feedback has solved this problem yet and believe that LLMs are not yet good probabilistic thinkers.

 ## TODOs
 TODO